Baby Belly Breathing: Is It Or Isn't It The Right Way To Breathe?

 • There is a minimum of chest expansion because the lungs have not gotten large enough to need more space.

-• Balanced integrated breathing has not developed, and the belly, mid-chest, sides, back, and abdomen is still to develop.
+• Balanced integrated breathing has not developed, and the belly, mid-chest, sides, back, and abdomen are still to develop.

 • The soft tissue of the frontal belly area is the path of least resistance, so the majority of visual emphasis is in that area.
 Being on the back is better than the side or stomach as it allows the rib cage to raise and that allows the diaphragm to rise for a deeper, easier inhalation and the baby, or people for that matter, breathe easily.

-More about this in the "sleeping" article in any of the Optimal Breathing Development Mastery program themes.
+More about this in the "sleeping" article included in The Optimal Breathing Self-Mastery Kit.

-See more about this in our DVD1 in the Mastery Kit.
+See more about this in the Optimal Breathing Self-Mastery Kit.

 The back breath is critical to optimal breathing.
-Posture-wise, the baby has not been upright much at all, and its body feels compression in the areas it is lying on; like the back.
-After all, it has just spent the last several months or its intrauterine life in a bent forward position.
+Posture-wise, the baby has not been upright much at all, and its body feels compression in the areas it is lying on, like the back.
+After all, it has just spent the last several months of its intrauterine life in a bent forward position.

 Try bending forward and taking a deep breath and you will soon see that bending over restricts the breath quite a bit.